frougon/FFGo/docs/README.conditional-config.source/condconfig.rst

                        --heading=220

-where :samp:`{<basic options>}` is a placeholder for the options automatically added based on the settings in the FGo! user interface, as mentioned above (:samp:`--aircraft={...}`, :samp:`--airport={...}`, etc.).
+where :samp:`{<basic options>}` is a placeholder for the options automatically added based on the settings in the FFGo user interface, as mentioned above (:samp:`--aircraft={...}`, :samp:`--airport={...}`, etc.).

 .. index::